clintharris/IDBSideSync/README.md

 ### Q: Does it work with Jake Archibald's [idb](https://github.com/jakearchibald/idb) library?

 Yes.
 You can pass a sidesync'ed object store to idb's `wrap()` function.
-Since `IdbSideSync` works as an invisible Proxy, idb won't know the difference.
+Since `IDBSideSync` works as an invisible Proxy, idb won't know the difference.

 # Contributing